Metadose/DBPylon/README.md

-SecureDB
+SQLGateway
 ========

-SecureDB is a middleware which facilitates the transactions between the database server and the application.
-The application could only communicate with the database using a client.
+SQLGateway is a middleware which acts as a gateway of a database in a private network to the public internet.
+This facilitates the transactions between the database server and the application.